We use cookies to help provide you with the best possible online experience.

 1. Apologies for Absence

-Mary Webb (although not able to attend for health reasons, wishes to remain on the PPG).
+Marian Huckle, Tracey Dolbear and Mary Webb (Mary is unable to attend due to health reasons, but wishes to remain on the PPG).

 3. Matters arising